 Central sterile processing technicians decontaminate, prepare and store surgical supplies.
-Graduates who want to become Certified Registered Central Service Technicians are prepared to sit for the International Association of Healthcare Central Service Material Management (IAHCSMM) certification exam.
-Certification can prove proficiency to potential employers.
-Other considerations to keep in mind when choosing a program include the following:
+Graduates who want to become Certified Registered Central Service Technicians are prepared to sit for the International Association of Healthcare Central Service Material Management (IAHCSMM) certification exam; certification can prove proficiency to potential employers.

 - Courses in professional and interpersonal communication skills can be beneficial after graduation because they include instruction in interviewing techniques, professional attitude and resume development.

 - Individuals can look for programs that place an emphasis on preparing students for the IAHCSMM certification exam.

 - The role of sterile technicians is crucial for maintaining a safe, clean environment for surgery, so students may want to ensure that programs include courses in microbiology and infection control and because technicians are required to package sterilized instruments, prospective students may consider programs that offer courses in instrument identification and inventory techniques.